 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Ayala Land, Inc. reported total greenhouse gas emissions of approximately 2,884,238,000 kg CO2e.
-This includes Scope 1 emissions of about 32,955,000 kg CO2e, Scope 2 emissions of approximately 45,471,000 kg CO2e, and significant Scope 3 emissions totalling around 2,806,812,000 kg CO2e.
-The company has set ambitious targets to reduce its carbon footprint, aiming for a 30% reduction in combined Scope 1 and 2 emissions by 2024 from a 2021 baseline, which translates to a target of 101,271 tCO2e.
-Ayala Land has committed to achieving net-zero greenhouse gas emissions across its value chain by 2050.
+In 2024, Ayala Land, Inc. reported total greenhouse gas emissions of approximately 2,884,238,000 kg CO2e, with emissions distributed across various scopes: 32,955,000 kg CO2e from Scope 1, 45,471,000 kg CO2e from Scope 2, and significant contributions from Scope 3 emissions, including 1,280,411,000 kg CO2e from purchased goods and services.
+The company has set ambitious targets to reduce its carbon footprint, aiming for a 30% reduction in combined Scope 1 and 2 emissions by 2024, compared to a 2021 baseline, which translates to a target of 101,271 tCO2e.
+Looking ahead, Ayala Land has committed to achieving net-zero greenhouse gas emissions across its value chain by 2050.
 Near-term targets include a 42% reduction in absolute Scope 1 and 2 emissions and a 29.4% reduction in Scope 3 emissions by 2030, both from a 2021 base year.
-Long-term goals further aim for a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050.
-The emissions data and targets are cascaded from Ayala Land, Inc., which is the parent organization.
-The company is actively working towards these goals as part of its commitment to sustainability and climate action, aligning with industry standards and the Science Based Targets initiative (SBTi).
+Long-term goals further stipulate a 90% reduction in all scopes by 2050.
+These commitments are part of Ayala Land's broader strategy to align with the Science Based Targets initiative (SBTi) and reflect its dedication to sustainable practices within the real estate sector.
+The data reported is cascaded from Ayala Land, Inc., ensuring consistency and accountability in their climate action efforts.

 Access structured emissions data, company-specific emission factors, and source documents